Udzu/pudzu/patterns.md

 When following these transitions the automaton picks one "arbitrarily".
 A string is matched if there exists a "luck run" of choices leading to an accepting state.
 Additionally, NFAs are often also allowed to include **empty transitions** (marked by an ε) which the machine may choose to follow without consuming any input character.
+For convenience, such automata are restricted to having a single start state with no inbound transitions and a single end state with no outbound transitions.
+For example,
-For example, the following NFA matches the same possessive pronouns as the DFA above:
+the following NFA matches the same possessive pronouns as the DFA above:

 ![dfa](images/dfa.png)